tbm5k/download-manager/README.md

 * Undefined
 * Music
 3. Open the project from you IDE.
-4. Change folder paths variable values according to the folders you created from the above procedure.
+4. Change folder paths in the app.properties file
 5. Run the program

 Linux, macOS
-1. Creat a folder i.e ```user@user:~/Desktop/Sorted$``` in you pc where you woul like your donwloads to be saved in.
+1. Create a folder i.e ```user@user:~/Desktop/Sorted$``` in you pc where you would like your downloads to be saved in.
 2. Inside the ```Sorted``` folder, create 6 new folders:
 * Images